When I suggested a snorkelling and kayaking trip, my two teenage children were excited.

 “Where to?
 The Red Sea, Barbados, the Great Barrier Reef?”
 “Not exactly,” I said, “Try Dorset”.

 In fact, the soft white sands at Studland Bay could pass for the Caribbean on a sunny day, and we were lucky enough to arrive on a calm, bright morning – perfect conditions for snorkelling.
-Our instructor Dan was brilliant – reassuring and safety-conscious enough to put a nervous mother’s mind at rest, but with a suitably gung-ho attitude that had the kids really enthused.
 Once we were kitted out with our full winter wetsuits (this is Britain, after all), had tried our masks for size and grabbed our paddles, we headed down to the waterside of Middle Beach to choose our kayaks.
 I shared a double one with my daughter – I was sitting at the back so didn’t realise she was doing most of the paddling!

 We set off along the coast to neighbouring South Beach, where